 Here are the 6 tips to stop aging:

 - Exercise.
-I know, you’ve hear about the benefits of exercise ad nauseum, but there is a very special effect of exercise most do not know about: exercise is one of the very few
+I know, you’ve hear about the benefits of exercise ad nauseum, but there is a very special effect of exercise most do not know about: exercise is one of the very few known ways to increase the length of your telomeres.
+According to British research, 14 minutes of exercise each day help to make you look and feel nine years younger.
+The enzyme Telomerase helps repair damaged telomeres (this is good) and exercise helps trigger the production of it.

 - Reduce Stress.
 We all know what stress can do to a body.
 Most people who are chronically stressed do not look or feel their best.
 The outside is only a reflection of what is really going on the inside.
 When we are stressed, we trigger the hormone cortisol and this hormone speeds up the aging and shortening of our telomeres.
 Any type of stress reduction such as deep breathing, meditating or anything that is truly relaxing and calming for 20 minutes a day, can actually makes your telomeres grow much longer and thicker that this can add six healthy years to your life.

 - Eat Your Salad.
-Adding an abundance of leafy greens to your diet will increase your intake of the very potent compound Alpha Lipoic Acid that protects your telomeres from environmental cellular damage
+Adding an abundance of leafy greens to your diet will increase your intake of the very potent compound Alpha Lipoic Acid that protects your telomeres from environmental cellular damage and ultimately from shortening them.

 - Kick bologna to the Curb.
 It turns out that processed meats such as bologna, salami, ham that are a lunch staple can damage your telomeres.
 The chemical preservatives and poor fats in these meats can prevent your body from rebuilding your telomeres.
 The more of these processed meats you eat, the more damage that occurs to your telomeres.